Thoughts

 The 2022 M-Enabling Summit, featuring a packed conference hall.

 Before going any further, it is important to call out the wonderful job that the Summit did with its own inclusivity.
-It was clear from the point of entry that accessibility was a priority for them.
-From the clear masks that allowed people to read lips, to the individuals offering elbows to guide someone unfamiliar with the layout, I was impressed with the care and attention given to this for all applicants.
-I know this seems like it is a given for all conferences, but it is not.
-As an example of accessibility impacting all people, I found myself (as I do at home too) reading the captions to make sure I understood what a speaker said many times throughout the conference.
-In addition, it wasn’t just the main room headlining speakers that had captions and ASL interpreters… every group discussion and every session no matter how small or sparsely attended had these inclusive touches.
+From the moment of arrival, it was clear that inclusivity was a priority.
+From the clear masks that allowed people to read lips, to the individuals offering elbows to guide someone unfamiliar with the layout, we were impressed with the care and attention given to this for all applicants.
+This attention to detail, often overlooked in conference settings, created a welcoming environment for all participants.
+The summit’s dedication to accessibility extended beyond the main stage.
+Every group discussion and session, regardless of size or attendance, featured captioning and ASL interpretation.
+This inclusive approach ensured that all attendees, including those with hearing impairments, could fully participate in the event.

 Listening and Learning